Vegan Eve’s Pudding is one of my favourite baking recipes.

 - For the apple base

-- 4 whole eating/dessert apples, cored and chopped (such as golden delicious, granny smiths, etc. If cooking/brambly apples are used sugar would need to be added) I don't peel the apples unless there is a blemish as I prefer to keep the skins for the extra nutrition., but that's just my preference.
+- 4-5 whole eating/dessert apples Cored and chopped into chunks.
+I don't peel the apples unless there is a blemish as I prefer to keep the skin on for the extra nutrition.

 - 1-2 tablespoon water

 - Preheat oven 160 Fan/180 Celsius/350 Fahrenheit/Gas 4.

 - Grease the baking dish with a little margarine.

 - Tip the chopped apples into the saucepan along with1-2 tbsp of water.Bring to a simmer and gently cook the apples.
 Stir frequently and if too dry add another tbsp of water, until apples are just soft.
 Tip the apples, minus any liquid, into the baking dish.